justinlhudson/SmartThings/README.md

 ## AlarmResetter

-Resets alarm if active in reset period with delay period before arming again.
+Resets alarm if active in reset period with delay period before disarm.

 ## Device Logger